How to Flock a Christmas Tree

-FLOCKING THE TREEFlock the tree as heavy or as light as you like, but for a more realistic presentation, look for pictures of snow-covered real trees and make them your inspiration for this project.
+FLOCKING THE TREEFlock the tree as heavily or as lightly as you like, but for a more realistic effect, look for pictures of real snow-covered trees and use them as inspiration for this project.

 Start flocking your tree from the very top and work your way down.
 With this technique, there will be less work for you to do as residual flocking will fall on the lower branches of your tree.

-Flocking an artificial Christmas tree is a fun DIY with immediate satisfaction!
+Flocking an artificial Christmas tree is a fun DIY project that gives immediate satisfaction!
 Make sure to flock your tree outside in a well-ventilated area and wear protective clothing, so that the activity is both fun and safe.
-After the tree is dry, set it up and decorate it and you'll have a beautiful, snow-covered tree for the season!
+After the tree is dry, set it up, decorate it, and you'll have a beautiful, snow-covered tree for the season!